-Expert Gas Line Contractors
+Expert Gas Line Contractors in Antioch

 Natural gas has no scent, so a "rotten egg" scent is typically added to it in order to alert homeowners of a leak.
 If you believe you're smelling what may be a gas leak, here are the next steps you should take before calling a professional gas line repair specialist:

 - Do not use your cell phone until you're a safe distance from your home.

 - Shut all gas valves off.